Individual counselling in Burnaby

 Is it sexual assault if the survivor didn’t scream or fight back?

 Yes, and all survivors respond differently.
-Some survivors freeze so they are unable to fight back or scream; this doesn’t mean that they consented.
-Our nervous systems respond differently when they are under threat, and there is no one “right” way to react or respond.
+Some survivors freeze, unable to fight back or scream; this doesn’t mean they consented.
+Our nervous systems respond differently when under threat, and there is no single “right” way to react.
 Burnaby sexual violence counselling supports survivors in understanding how their nervous systems react when they perceive danger.
+What if I told you that there is no shame in reaching out for support?

 Why Choose At Ease Counselling?